Volunteer with Children in Ghana

 Volunteering with Special Needs Children in Ghana

 Projects Abroad volunteers can be a huge help supporting children with special needs in Ghana.
-While we have placements at homes specifically for mentally and physically disabled children, you may also find that there are some children with disabilities in the orphanages and other care placements as well.
+We have placements at centers specifically for mentally and physically disabled children.

 If you have interest or experience in working with children with special needs please let us when you apply.